 - Televisions and streaming video players

-Work has already begun on Matter 1.1, Matter 2.0, and beyond.
-Robot vacuums, home appliances, EV charging, and smart energy management are all likely to be in Matter 1.1, says Chris LaPré, chief technology officer of the CSA.
+Work has already begun on the next Matter specifications.
+Robot vacuums, home appliances, EV charging, and smart energy management are all likely to be part of Matter in the future, says Chris LaPré, chief technology officer of the CSA.

 Which products won’t work with Matter?